michaelnisi/troubled/data/posts/2019/graphql.md

 [Apollo iOS](https://www.apollographql.com/docs/ios/) is a strongly-typed, caching GraphQL client.

 In addition to the reference implementation in [JavaScript](https://github.com/graphql/graphql-js), there are server libraries for many [languages](https://graphql.org/code/).
 I want to point out the excellently documented [graphql-erlang](https://github.com/shopgun/graphql-erlang).
-If your looking for a server integration, Matteo Collina has written an [adapter](https://github.com/mcollina/fastify-gql) for [Fastify](https://github.com/fastify/fastify).
+If your looking for a server integration, [@matteocollina](https://twitter.com/matteocollina) has written an [adapter](https://github.com/mcollina/fastify-gql) for [Fastify](https://github.com/fastify/fastify).

 You don’t need a complex client to hit a GraphQL endpoint.
 Here’s GitHub: